-- 24-hour crisis hotline - Advocacy (includes mobile advocacy) - Accompaniment to hospitals, law enforcement offices, prosecutors' offices, and courts - Administrative expenses including but not limited to: rent, utilities, bookkeeping software and support, staffing, phone, office equipment, supplies, and personal protection equipment. - Costs associated with assessing the capacity of Applicants to develop emergency operations plans including but not limited to review of job descriptions, policy and procedures, strategic planning, and technical assistance and training. - Costs associated with protecting the confidentiality, integrity and availability of survivor services information, included safeguarding data from accidental or intentional disclosure. - Costs associated with strengthening partnerships with hospitals, law enforcements agencies, or community-based organization that are vital to the Applicant's ability to meet minimum service standards. - Crisis intervention
+- 24-hour crisis hotline - Advocacy (includes mobile advocacy) - Accompaniment to hospitals, law enforcement offices, prosecutors' offices, and courts - Administrative expenses including but not limited to rent, utilities, bookkeeping software and support, staffing, phone, office equipment, supplies, and personal protection equipment. - Costs associated with assessing the capacity of Applicants to develop emergency operations plans including but not limited to review of job descriptions, policy and procedures, strategic planning, and technical assistance and training. - Costs associated with protecting the confidentiality, integrity and availability of survivor services information, included safeguarding data from accidental or intentional disclosure. - Costs associated with strengthening partnerships with hospitals, law enforcements agencies, or community-based organization that are vital to the Applicant's ability to meet minimum service standards. - Crisis intervention - Development of materials to increase awareness of services especially for underserved and non-English speaking populations - Incentives (retention, hiring/special skills, and wellness) and Stipends (additional compensation for business expenses) are allowable under this grant with certain guidelines and restrictions.
+Incentives cannot exceed 25% of your total original grant award.
+You can find a copy of the Guidelines on Incentives and Stipends, Offering 1 & 3 at https://taasa.org/wp-content/uploads/2023/11/Guidance-on-Incentives-and-Stipends-Offering-1-3.pdf.

-- Development of materials to increase awareness of services especially for underserved and non-English speaking populations - Incentives hiring, retention, 2nd language skills, experience working with un/underserved communities or wellness.
-Incentives cannot exceed 10% of your total grant award. - IT equipment that promotes access for survivors and staff with disabilities - Public education related to the dynamics of sexual violence or available services Note: While public education is a minimum service and is an allowable activity under this grant, it should not be a major focus of this pilot project.
-Education expenses (salary, fringe, education materials, etc.) cannot exceed 10% of your total grant award. - Purchasing or upgrading of digital platforms for hotlines and crisis response services - Purchasing or upgrading of electronic devices, such as computers, tables, and smartphones, to provide services for survivors through a secure platform including mobile technology. - Roadside assistance plans for employees whose positions require significant travel. - Survivor support including, third-party payments made on behalf of survivors, items purchased for specific survivors, or supplies kept on hand for survivors.
+- IT equipment that promotes access for survivors and staff with disabilities - Public education related to the dynamics of sexual violence or available services Note: While public education is a minimum service and is an allowable activity under this grant, it should not be a major focus of this pilot project.
+Purchasing or upgrading of digital platforms for hotlines and crisis response services - Purchasing or upgrading of electronic devices, such as computers, tables, and smartphones, to provide services for survivors through a secure platform including mobile technology. - Roadside assistance plans for employees whose positions require significant travel. - Survivor support including third-party payments made on behalf of survivors, items purchased for specific survivors, or supplies kept on hand for survivors.
 These items must be related to the sexual assault and cannot exceed 10% of your total grant award.
+See definition section for more information on Survivor Support.

-Ineligible Activities/Expenditures - include but may not be limited to:
+Ineligible Activities/Expenditures- include but may not be limited to: